SteveShaffer/gitten/README.md

 If there are conflicts, it will instruct the user to fix those.
 At the end of it all, the branch should be in sync with `origin` and have only 1 commit.

-In `git` terms, it's basically like `git add . && git commit -a` if you never had to worry about being out of sync with the remote tracking branch.
+In `git` terms, it's basically like `git add . && git commit -a && git push origin --force` if you never had to worry about being out of sync with the remote tracking branch.
 So there's a good amount of merging, squash-rebasing, and then force-pushing going on here.

-- TODO: Build it
+#### TODOs

+- Hone in default/reused messages
+- Auto-merging and conflict resolution stuff

 ### `gish pr <title>`